alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 ### Specify Source Control Settings ###

-- **Source Control Type**: Select **Git**.
+- **Source Control Type**: Select **GitHub**.
 - **Repository Location **: Select **Local Repository**.
 	- It is possible to set up continuous replication from GitHub here, however this example uses a local repository for simplicity.
+For more details about continuous replication, read [this](http://www.windowsazure.com/en-us/develop/nodejs/common-tasks/publishing-with-git/).
 - Click the arrow icon to go to page 4.

 ### New user name and password (for Git) ###